2020 My Medical Neighborhood Plan -

 Medical Plan Details

-Employees living in the selected ZIP codes in the northwest Georgia/Chattanooga area will continue to be a part of the My Medical Neighborhood plan.
+Employees living in the selected ZIP codes in the northwest Georgia/Chattanooga area continue to be a part of the My Medical Neighborhood plan with Cigna as the network provider, claims administrator and customer service.
 The Neighborhood includes a select group of providers with access to high-quality, affordable health care.
-If you or your dependents seek health care outside the Neighborhood area, then Aetna will apply to those health care expenses.
 As always, important preventative health care screenings and procedures are available at no cost to you, and the Company will continue its contributions to employee Health Saving Accounts (HSA).
 Please note in-network and out-of-network deductibles and out-of-pocket expenses are all separate and do not crossover.
 To find a provider and additional detail, visit mymohawkneighborhood.com.

 In-Network - 80% after deductible